DK-Dinesh-DK/AgGrid/README.md

 We can export the table data into file formats like pdf, csv and xlsx(excel), it should be achievable for accessing export property.
 AgGird will show buttons automatically in table top right corner.
 AgGird provides a separate button for each format.

+For Pdf file style can able to change while accessing exportPdfStyle.Default it will take a4 size and orientation is portrait.
 Example:

     <AgGrid